How to Write the Brown University and PLME Essays 2020-2021

 Alternatively, you could approach this essay by pinning your sense of “home” on a “community.”
 Commonly this community could be your family, your culture, or a particular group or organization.

 The examples below aim to illustrate several possible approaches to addressing the prompt:

 Example 1: Perhaps your parents were in the military and you moved constantly throughout your childhood, both within the US and abroad.
 After struggling to integrate into each new place, you eventually found solace in a community of expats while you were abroad.
-Maybe the group was especially diverse its members had greatly differing cultural customs from yours.
-You could describe your greater appreciation for cultural relativism, and how you try to understand a the history behind a custom first, rather than judging it as “strange.”
+Maybe the group was especially diverse and its members had greatly differing cultural customs from yours.
+You could describe your greater appreciation for cultural relativism, and how you try to understand the history behind a custom first, rather than judging it as “strange.”

 Example 2: Let’s imagine that you are a sculptor, and have been working with clay for years.
-Your can expand on how your sense of “home” is sitting at your potter’s wheel, with wet clay between your fingers.
+You can expand on how your sense of “home” is sitting at your potter’s wheel, with wet clay between your fingers.
 Describe the workshop, and the memories you attach to each part of it, to each pot you can see lined on the shelf – proof of your own evolution and the time that’s passed.
 You could expand on the precision and patience pottery has taught you, or how it’s caused you to see imperfections differently.

 PLME Applicants Only

 Brown’s Program in Liberal Medical Education (PLME) is a prestigious 8 year BS/MD program in which accepted students are automatically accepted into Brown’s Warren Alpert Medical School.
 The acceptance rate for Brown’s PLME program is just 3.6%.
 For more about PLME, check out our comprehensive guide.